Clex1o1/nuxt-slides/content/slides/slide-2.md

 ---
-title: Slide 2
+title: About me
 ---

-- Test
-- test 2
+- Full stack developer since 2013
+- Educated IT specialist for system integration
+- Start in a small Agency
+- Head of Development at Westwerk